Cookie and Cracker Manufacturers

 Recent Developments

-• A new rule proposed in the waning days of the Biden administration would require food manufacturers to display new labels on the front of packages flagging key nutrition information on salt, added sugar, and saturated fat, The Wall Street Journal reports.
+- A new rule proposed in the waning days of the Biden administration would require food manufacturers to display new labels on the front of packages flagging key nutrition information on salt, added sugar, and saturated fat, The Wall Street Journal reports.
 The new rule proposed by the Food and Drug Administration in January is meant to help US consumers make healthier dietary choices.
 The new labels, dubbed a “nutrition info box,” would appear on the front of packages, according to WSJ.
 The agency currently requires most packaged foods to display a nutritional label, usually on the back or side of the box.
 The FDA said it would accept public comments on its proposal until May 16.
 If the rule is finalized, food manufacturers would be required to add the new labels to most packaged food products three to four years after it takes effect.

-• A new California law intended to help consumers avoid throwing out edible food will require changes to labels on packaged foods including cookies and crackers, Supermarket News reports.
-The bill, AB 660, was signed in September and takes effect in 2025.
+- A new California law intended to help consumers avoid throwing out edible food will require changes to labels on packaged foods including cookies and crackers, Supermarket News reports.
+The bill, AB 660, was signed in September and takes effect July 1, 2026.
 It requires manufacturers to include “Best If Used By” and “Use By” labels on packaged food.
 Currently, more than 50 phrases are used on date labels for food products to communicate freshness causing confusion among consumers and generating needless waste.
 In addition to the new label requirements, consumer-facing “Sell By” labels will be prohibited to reduce confusion.
 “The inconsistent use of phrases like ‘Sell By,’ ‘Expires On,’ ‘Freshest Before,’ and others makes for an impossible-to-navigate system for consumers who don’t want to throw away good food or make their families sick,” said Erica Parker, a policy associate with Californians Against Waste.

 Get A Demo